 North Platte is a medium-sized city located in the state of Nebraska.
-With a population of 24,194 people and seven constituent neighborhoods, North Platte is the eighth largest community in Nebraska.
+With a population of 23,639 people and seven constituent neighborhoods, North Platte is the eighth largest community in Nebraska.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 12.30 minutes getting to work every day.
+On average, they spend only 13.36 minutes getting to work every day.

+North Platte is a somewhat ethnically-diverse city.
 The people who call North Platte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Platte residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in North Platte include Irish, English, Swedish, and French.
+North Platte also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.86% of the city’s residents.
+Important ancestries of people in North Platte include German, Irish, English, Swedish, and French.

 The most common language spoken in North Platte is English.
 Other important languages spoken here include Spanish and Italian.